Randomized Robust Price Optimization: Benefits of randomization

+An interesting follow-on question to these results is under what conditions are strong duality and randomization-proofness equivalent when $\Pcal$ is finite.
+It turns out that this is the case when $R(\pb,\ub)$ is convex in $\ub$ and $\Ucal$ is convex.
+We state and prove this result in Section~\ref{proof_proposition:equivalence_SD_randproof_finitePcal} of the ecompanion.
+Additionally, we demonstrate through an example in Section~\ref{subsec:examples_benefits_DR_RR_dual_all_different} that the deterministic robust objective $Z^*_{\DR}$, the randomized robust objective $Z^*_{\RR}$ and the dual objective $\min_{\ub \in \Ucal} \max_{\pb \in \Pcal} R(\pb, \ub)$ can in general be distinct for the finite $\Pcal$ setting.

-We remark that the necessary and sufficient conditions for randomization-proofness in Corollaries~\ref{corollary:finite_Pcal_strong_duality} and \ref{corollary:finite_Pcal_pDR} are rather stringent and demanding.
+We conclude this section with the remark that the sufficient conditions for randomization-proofness in Corollaries~\ref{corollary:finite_Pcal_strong_duality} and \ref{corollary:finite_Pcal_pDR} are rather stringent and demanding.
 With regard to Corollary~\ref{corollary:finite_Pcal_strong_duality}, strong duality is in general unlikely to hold given that $\Pcal$ is a finite set.
-With regard to Corollary~\ref{corollary:finite_Pcal_pDR}, we note that in general, the solution of the deterministic robust price optimization problem is unlikely to also be an optimal solution of an appropriately defined nominal price optimization problem; this is frequently not the case in many applications of robust optimization outside of pricing.
-Given this, these conditions are suggestive of the fact that most robust price optimization problems will be randomization-receptive.
+With regard to Corollary~\ref{corollary:finite_Pcal_pDR}, we note that in general, the solution of the deterministic robust price optimization problem is unlikely to also be an optimal solution of an appropriately defined non-trivial nominal price optimization problem; this is frequently not the case in many applications of robust optimization outside of pricing.\footnote{ For example, the nominal problem $\max\{ \cb^T \xb \mid \oneb^T \xb = 1, \ \xb \geq \zerob\}$ usually has solutions of the form $\xb^* = \eb_i$, where $\eb_i$ is the standard unit vector in $\Rbb^n$, but the robust problem $\max\{ \min_{\cb \in \Ucal} \cb^T \xb \mid \oneb^T \xb = 1, \ \xb \geq \zerob\}$ could in general have solutions that are in the interior of the unit simplex, which would never be optimal for the nominal problem except for the trivial case where all $c_i$'s are the same.
+As another example, Section~4.5 of \cite{bertsimas2017robust} describes an experiment involving a robust assortment optimization problem with a finite uncertainty set of three choice models, where the robust problem and the nominal problems under each of the choice models are solved heuristically.
+The robust solution is not an optimal solution for the nominal problem under any of the three choice models (in fact, the robust solution in this case turns out to be a ``blend'' of the three nominal product lines).} Given this, these conditions are suggestive of the fact that most robust price optimization problems will be randomization-receptive.
 This motivates our study of solution algorithms for numerically solving the RRPO problem in the next two sections.